sashman/elasticsearch_elixir_bulk_processor/README.md

 ## Testing script

+The testing script is used to compare insertion using direct upload vs using a GenStage based approach.
 Run Elasticsearch set up with:

 ```
 docker-compose up